-What is a SIEM (Security Information and Event Management) Solution?
+What is SIEM (Security Information and Event Management)?

 Security Information and Event Management facilitates log management, threat analysis and data correlation.